 - Butter - Helps create that golden, crispy exterior.
 Don't skimp-this is what makes the croutons irresistible.

-This soup comes together quickly with just a few easy steps.
+This soup comes together quickly with just a few easy steps, and for a spicier variation try Cajun potato soup with bold spice.

 - Cook the Aromatics - Sauté onion and garlic in butter until soft and fragrant.